 Finally, you have unfrozen the rows that you locked before.

-Read More: How to Lock Rows in Excel (6 Easy Methods)
+Read More: Keyboard Shortcut to Freeze Panes in Excel

-- How to Unhide All Rows in Excel (All Possible Ways)
+- How to Freeze Top Two Rows in Excel

-- How to Highlight Active Row in Excel (3 Methods)
+- How to Freeze Top 3 Rows in Excel

 3. Applying VBA to Unfreeze Rows in Excel